mitsuba-renderer/drjit/src/python/docstr.rst

           different compilation strategies to realize them.
 Specifying this parameter selects a strategy for the derivative of a particular gather operation.
 The default is :py:attr:`drjit.ReduceMode.Auto`.

+        shape (tuple[int, ...] | None): When gathering into a dynamically sized array type (e.g. :py:class:`drjit.cuda.ArrayXf`), this parameter can be used to specify the shape of the unknown dimensions.
+Otherwise, it is not needed.
+The default is ``None``.

 .. topic:: scatter